 Currently, both the Umatilla and Blaine teams plan on using the results of the ESTCP demonstration project as a basis for future operational changes.
-The Umatilla project team has ceased use of one infiltration basin based on the recommendation of the optimization teams and is in the process of seeking funds to update the groundwater flow and transport models to reflect new site characterization data before revisiting the optimization further.
-The Blaine project team is considering the optimization recommendations as they proceed with preparation of a Proposed Plan and Record of Decision and are planning to update their model based on recent minor site characterization efforts.
-The Tooele project team has been directed to investigate the temporary (2-year) termination of the operation of the P&T system to evaluate various processes affecting contaminant fate.
+The Umatilla project team has ceased use of one infiltration basin based on the recommendation of the optimization teams and are in the process of seeking funds to update the ground water flow and transport models to reflect new site characterization data before revisiting the optimization further.
+The Blaine project team is considering the optimization recommendations as they proceed with preparation of a Proposed Plan and Record of Decision.
+They, too, are planning to update their model based on recent minor site characterization efforts.
+The Tooele project team has been directed to investigate the temporary (two-year) termination of the operation of the pump and treat system to evaluate various processes affecting contaminant fate.
 The implementation of any of the optimization recommendations will be postponed pending this evaluation.
-Overall, the installations were open to the recommendations and are implementing the recommendations to the extent possible given other constraints.
+Overall, the installations were very open to the recommendations and are implementing the recommendations to the extent possible given other constraints.

 This project did not address uncertainties in the underlying groundwater transport models.
-With respect to end users, it is important to remind the end user that the optimization results are determined using model simulations and are subject to uncertainties associated with such predictions.
-The use of optimization algorithms does not increase or decrease such uncertainties relative to use of trial-and-error.
+With respect to end-users, it is important to always remind the end user that the optimization results are determined using model simulations, and are subject to whatever uncertainties may be associated with such predictions.
+The use of optimization algorithms does not increase or decrease such uncertainties relative to use of trial-&-error.